Skip to main content

 2. The “search radius” effectively overlaps with every partition.

-3. You cannot prove that a branch is “too far away” because in high dimensions, everything is roughly equidistant to everything else (relative to the vastness of the space).
+3. You cannot prove that a branch is “too far away” because in high dimensions, relative distance contrast collapses (nearest and farthest distances concentrate), so ‘close vs far’ becomes hard to separate.

 Because you can’t rule out any branches, you are forced to visit them all.
 The tree devolves into a complicated, slow linked list, often performing worse than a brute-force linear scan.